wesleyduff/Blog-and-Tutorials/src/TDD/README.md

   - Your test suite (describe) should be descriptive of what your test cases will perform.
   - Separate your test cases into test suites
   - Each test case should be short and clear about what the test asserts.
+- Keep tests fast
+  - Adding console logs and other console methods in your test case slows down the test.
+If you have 1000 test cases, you can see how this will slow down your test suites.
+  - Fast testing is one of the major benifits of TDD.
+Test yoru code and fail fast.
+If it takes a while to run your test, you will run them less often and less frequently.
+  - Use testing frameworks to handle slow collaborators with fast test doubles. (spies, mocks and stubs)

+## What next?
+### Code Coverage
+*What is code coverage*?
+Code coverage shows you the amount of code covered.
+Some code coverage tools show you what lines have not been covered in a GUI tool.
+This comes in handy because it allows you to see what you have misseed.

+What you should look for in your code coverage report :
+- Percentage of lines covered from your whole application
+- Review each module folder and see what level of coverage is reported
+  - For example, say there is a login folder that contains our login modules.
+We can view the login folder and it will tell us the code coverage for the files within that folder.
+If we see the code coverage and it is lower than our team agreement, we know we need to increase the code coverage for those modules.
+- A good rule of thumb for code coverage numbers should be around 80%.
+But know, not all lines of code need to be covered.
+It is nice to have 100% of lines covered, but this is not very realistic nor practicle for a coprorate situation.
+We should make sure we cover everything that was discussed during the tech grooming phase of our story.
+The main idea for testing is: cover your failing cases first and make them fail gracefully, make your test pass, refactor your code to adhere to your teams best practices.